davidfung/battery/README.md

     interval.
 The Android OS may still regulate the alarm frequency though for power saving reason.

+  - The battery percentage is shown with a shadow for it to stay visible in all background colors.

 ## Milestones

   - v0.3 UI/naming convention clean up